astorDev/horology/flutter/docs/custom-cupertino.md

 ## The Final Touch

 The `CupertinoPickerLine` already covers most of the logic we need to create our date time picker.
-The most fancy logic we have is bridging picker selection index to the actual date time.
-We'll need to convert from how much we moved from the initial value to the actual value, having in mind that our clock is circular so moving 80 minutes is as moving on 80 minutes.
+The most fancy logic we have is bridging the picker selection index to the actual date time.
+We'll need to convert how much we moved from the initial value to the actual value, keeping in mind that our clock is circular so moving 80 minutes is as moving on 80 minutes.
 All this comes down to this code:

 ```dart
 var zeroDateTime = initialDateTime ??
 DateTime.now();